Kometa-Team/Kometa/docs/defaults/award/golden.md

 The `golden` Default Metadata File is used to create collections based on the Golden Globe Awards.

-**The `Golden Globe Best Motion Pictures` Collection only works with Movie Libraries but the year collections work with both Movie and Show libraries.**

 ![](../images/golden.png)

+## Requirements & Recommendations

+Supported Library Types: Movie, Show

+Recommendations: The `Golden Globe Best Motion Pictures` Collection only works with Movie Libraries

 ## Collections Section 16